dyphire/mpv-winbuild/README.md

 Builds run at 08:00 UTC on Thu and Sun (or GitHubs idea of that time) and are automatically released on success.

+This repo only provides 64-bit version.
+If you need a 32-bit version, you can fork this repo and edit mpv.yml.

+> `mpv-dev-x86_64-xxxx.7z` is 64-bit libmpv version, including the `mpv-1.dll` file.
+>
+> Some media players based on libmpv will need `mpv-1.dll`.You can upgrade their built-in libmpv version by overwriting mpv-1.dll.

 ### Release Retention Policy
 - The last build of each month is kept for one years.
 - The last 14 weekly builds are kept.